wilfredkisku/LINEAR-REGRESSION-AIR-QUALITY/README.md

 the number of samples are quite large as it has been sampled from the year 2008 to 2018.
 In regression we would model a hypothesis that would be used to predict the output of the next days concentration of SO2, PM2.5 and O3.
-A linear hypothesis is selected as the prediction is to made over a range of real values R. The hypothesis is h<sub>w<\sub>(x).
+A linear hypothesis is selected as the prediction is to made over a range of real values R. The hypothesis is h<sub>w</sub>(x).
 A cost function is to be calculated to penalize the hypothesis as to obtain the correct set of parameters w.
 J(w) = 1
 2m